TURROKS/Maltego_WhatsMyName/README.md

 The author is not responsible or liable for any misuse of this tool, including any damage, consequences, or violations of laws or agreements resulting from the inappropriate use of this tool. **By using this tool, you agree to this disclaimer and assume full responsibility for your actions.**

-### OPSEC (Operational Security)

-Please also be aware that the requests generated to each website will be local requests, I highly recommend using a VPN to protect your privacy and security.

 Happy OSINTing!